 One of the best places to rent a car in Hawaii is Discount Hawaii Car Rental because they get the best rates from top national companies like Alamo, Dollar, Thrifty, Avis, Enterprise, Budget, and Payless.

 Want to skip all the planning and just access my detailed Oahu Itinerary complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 What’s the History Behind Pearl Harbor?

-On December 7th 1941 the Japanese troop made a surprise aerial attack on the US Naval Base at Pearl Harbor on Oahu Island, Hawaii thus paving way for the enraged US to enter into the World War II zone.
+On December 7th, 1941, the Japanese troop made a surprise aerial attack on the US Naval Base at Pearl Harbor on Oahu Island, Hawaii, thus paving the way for the enraged US to enter into the World War II zone.

 Main Pearl Harbor Attractions